SabatinoMasala/dalle-api-outpainting-sample/README.md

 # Dall-E API outpainting sample

-Outpainting is actually just inpainting within incomplete image frames (called generation frames in Dall-E UI).
+Outpainting is actually just inpainting within so called 'generation frames'.
 This repo demonstrates how you can leverage the Dall-E API for outpainting.

 ![Start image](https://github.com/SabatinoMasala/dalle-api-outpainting-sample/blob/main/sample.png)